lux4rd0/kasa-collector/README.md

 ### In General:

 Each dashboard has dropdowns at the top that allow you to filter measurements based on devices and plugs.
-The dropdowns default to "All," but you can certainly select and save preferences.
+The dropdowns default to "All," but you can select and save preferences.

-**Interval**:  A dropdown that provides different smoothing levels helps manage how the graphs look based on the interval of data being collected by the Kasa Collector.
+**Interval**:  A dropdown that provides different smoothing levels helps manage how the graphs look based on the interval of data collected by the Kasa Collector.
 Think of this as a level of "smoothing" based on your chosen time frame and the polling time you're collecting data.
 Be sure to set these to a time frame higher than your poll rate.

 **Time Range**: This defaults to "Today so far" but can be updated to any other Relative or Absolute time range.
-Change the "Interval" dropdown for longer time ranges if you want to smooth out any of the data.
+Change the "Interval" dropdown for longer time ranges to smooth out any data.

 **Dashboard Refresh**: Each dashboard is set to refresh every sixty seconds, but this can be changed or disabled.